Skip to main content

 Web2 frontend with Axios

-Now that we have a REST API for our Web2 application, we need a frontend client with an interface that users can interact with.
+Now that we have a REST API for our Web2 app, we need a frontend client with an interface that users can interact with.
 Let's look at how one might use JavaScript to call our API.
 We could use the native JavaScript Fetch API, but let's use the Axios library to make our code slightly more clean:

 // frontend.js